IMSEL-Lab/RadarEchoTrails/README.md

 ### Algorithm Overview

-FrameTrails generates motion trail effects by compositing each frame with a configurable number of preceding frames.
+RadarEchoTrails generates motion trail effects by compositing each frame with a configurable number of preceding frames.
 The algorithm:

 1. **Loads** each frame in sequence
 2. **Creates** a background canvas with the specified background color